natebarksdale/natebarksdale.github.io/src/content/blog/2009-06-02-cant-say-no-to-that.md

 description: Improv Everywhere orchestrated a delightful surprise wedding reception for a couple tying the knot at City Hall in New York City.
 emoji: 🎉
 tags:
+  - 🇺🇸 United States
-  - 💍 Weddings
+  - 🎭 Entertainment
-  - 🎈 Celebrations
+  - 🎉 Celebration
 haiku: |
   Joy fills the city,
   Love is a surprise today,